pedramsafaeifar/predictive_timeseries_analysis_R/README.md

 # predictive_timeseries_analysis_R
-An Exploratory Data Analysis and predicting sales patterns using time series analysis with R, employing diverse machine learning models, and evaluating their performance based on accuracy-related metrics.
+An end-to-end code solution with R involves performing EDA and predicting sales patterns using time series analysis.
+This comprehensive approach incorporates a variety of machine learning models and includes the assessment of their performance using accuracy-related metrics.